It’s business as usual for Cannon’s most relentless purveyor of vengeance

 This time Kersey is recruited by police Inspector Richard Shriker (Ed Lauter) after temporarily being fingered for the murder of his buddy, his angel of death status so far-reaching that the very anticipation of his arrival results in a gang-related murder.
 Previously, Kersey had been let off the hook by law officials who were willing to turn a blind eye in the name of justice, but now they go as far as using him as an undercover assassin, and not before a scuffle with the chief and a few incarcerated goons who just happen to run the town that Kersey will ultimately burn to the ground.
-While beating up behemoth’s half his age, Kersey runs into the wrong inmate, and we are quickly introduced to arguably the most memorable villain in the series in Gavan O’Herlihy’s red-headed Manny Fraker, a freckled menace who wipes out the latest community in peril with the twisted glee of a flesh Chucky doll.
+While beating up behemoth’s half his age, our protagonist runs into the wrong inmate, and we are quickly introduced to arguably the most memorable villain in the series in Gavan O’Herlihy’s red-headed maniac Manny Fraker, a freckled menace who wipes out the latest community in peril with the twisted glee of a flesh Chucky doll.

 Inevitably, Kersey comes to the rescue.
-Be it a MacGyver-esque series of booby traps or a swift slap around the face, Bronson’s ageing vigilante is always conveniently placed to employ a quick and effective dose of old-fashioned, outlaw violence.
-Of course, booby trapped planks of wood in the face are mere hors d’oeuvres.
+Be it a MacGyver-esque series of booby traps or a swift slap in the face, Bronson’s ageing vigilante is always conveniently placed to employ a quick and effective dose of good, old-fashioned outlaw violence.
+Of course, knife-tipped planks of wood in the face are mere hors d’oeuvres.
 Most of the time Kersey carries a hand cannon and blows holes in the backs of unsuspecting hoodlums almost at will, giving a perfunctory air to brutal acts of life-stealing violence.
 Strolling around without a care in the world, Kersey is looking to add to his tally like a kid on an arcade shooter, and even has the impudence to casually slurp on a Popsicle as he strolls among the rubble, offering high-fives to a watching kid, who only ever seems to smile while his neighbours are gunned down in their bloody droves.
 Quite the role model!